GuillaumeMCK/PyPass-SAB/README.md

 Because it's bored to reinstall StartAllBack every 100 days and I don't trust the "cracks" on the internet 🤷‍♂.<br/>
 I also wanted to make a patcher by myself, so I made this one.
-But if you want to support the developer of StartAllBack you can buy it on [this website](https://www.startallback.com/).
+But if you want to support the developer of StartAllBack buy a license [here](https://www.startallback.com/).

 ## What does it do?

+- It deletes the registry key that tells the software that the trial period as started.
 - Check the hash of `StartAllBackX64.dll` to make sure that the file is the correct one.
 - Make a backup of `StartAllBackX64.dll` in the same folder named `StartAllBackX64.bak`.
-- Stop all instances of `Explorer.exe`
+- Stop all instances of `Explorer.exe` and `StartAllBackCfg.exe`.
 - Patch `StartAllBackX64.dll`
-- Start explorer.exe
+- Start `Explorer.exe`.
 - That's all!

 ## The patch